Assessment Moderation Policy

 Next review

 The aim of assessment moderation is to ensure consistency and fairness of the marking and grading processes.
-Moderation is especially important where units are delivered in multiple modes, at multiple campuses or where the assessment is subjective.
-Assessment moderation enhances confidence in assessment outcomes for both academics and students, Assessment moderation is applied at three stages: assessment design and development; implementation, marking and grading; and review and...
+Moderation is especially important where units are delivered in multiple modes, at multiple campuses or where there is no quantitative marking rubric.
+Assessment moderation enhances confidence in assessment outcomes for both academics and students, Assessment moderation is applied at three stages: assessment design and development; marking and grading; and review and student...

 Public